Current Lab Members

 Haotian (Joe) Zhao

-Urban forestry, deep learning, Remote Sensing
+Urban forestry, deep learning, remote sensing

 Haotian (Joe) Zhao is a PhD candidate at the School of Forestry.
 His research is centered around the application of advanced artificial intelligence (AI) techniques to urban forestry monitoring.
 One of his current research projects involves the development of a convolutional neural network (CNN) for individual tree detection using aerial imagery.
 This project utilizes cutting-edge AI techniques, including self-supervised learning and synthetic data, to address the challenge of data scarcity and improve the training efficiency of the model.
 By leveraging these innovative techniques, it aims to significantly enhance the accuracy and generability of AI models in urban forest applications.